JeanFrancoisUccelli/typescriptTodoAppTest/README.md

 write `cd ../` and `cd front` and `yarn` to install dependencies, then `yarn start` to launch localhost

+On http://localhost:1337/admin you can use the following user to connect : firstname : jean-francois, name : uccelli, mail : jeanfrancoisuccelli@gmail.com, password : 321Password&

 ready to test !

 PS: Reload the page to change background random image ;-)